-Drive Your Vehicles: Lead your marketing with language stating which vehicles you are on upfront to make it easier for your customer.
+Drive Our Vehicles: Lead with language about our vehicles to make it easier for our customers to get to us

 At a Government Marketing University IDEATION call, one chief procurement officer stated, “If [an agency program office is] coming at me in the last quarter of the year especially because you have an unfunded requirement, or even an emergency buy, I’m going to lean towards existing contract vehicles.
 I’m going to look to things like the government-wide contracts, our strategically sourced contracts, or the GSA schedules, or other vehicles that make it easy for me to get it done quickly.”
-This means having your sales teams, contract shops and legal departments ready to go and on the same page.
+Our sales teams, contract shops and legal departments must be ready to go and on the same page.

-Be Ready for 20 Questions: Ensure your marketing materials address last-minute needs and answer last-minute questions.
+Be Ready for 20 Questions: Focus our marketing materials on last-minute needs and answer last-minute questions.

 For a quick turnaround purchase, focus on their needs at the end of the buying process.
-The Content Marketing Review tells us that Q4 is not the time to educate your customers with lengthy white papers.
-Focus your efforts and resources on product demos and trials.
-Have your subject matter experts (SMEs) available and on-hand to answer any queries about your products and services and work with your sales team to create readily accessible FAQs in both public-facing and internal locations to answer immediate questions and keep the messaging consistent across your team.
+The Content Marketing Review tells us that Q4 is not the for lengthy white papers.
+Our buyers want product demos and trials.
+Our subject matter experts (SMEs) need to be on hand to answer every query about our products and services, working with our sales team to create readily accessible FAQs in both public-facing and internal locations to answer immediate questions and keep the messaging consistent across our team.

 Get Buyers On Side With Our Set-Asides: Identify small business status early and often to primes and agencies alike.